Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 Document sharing: Google Drive

-If you’re looking for cloud storage and document sharing, you couldn’t do much better than Google’s suite of data solutions.
+Virtual selling involves the exchange of different types of documents and information.
+It’s important to house these documents in a single repository so revenue teams can always find what they need, when they need it.
+If you’re looking for cloud storage and document sharing, Google Drive is one option..
 Docs, Sheets, Slides, Forms — Google Drive enables you to share documents of all kinds and even integrates with the company’s email and conferencing offerings.

 The above examples are great virtual selling tools, but you’d need to juggle more than one to succeed.
-Mindtickle eliminates the need to jump back and forth between different platforms.
+This can lead to tool overload.
+Consider that 66% of sales reps are overwhelmed by the number of tools they’re expected to use.

 With Mindtickle, all your sales and revenue activities are together in one place.
 From sales onboarding and virtual selling training to forecasting and analytics, you’ll have access to a full lineup of solutions.
 This enables all your teams to communicate and collaborate in a shared digital environment, allowing you to build digitally native processes tailored to your virtual selling best practices.